GoogleCloudPlatform/cloud-foundation-fabric/modules/net-ilb/README.md

 ### Externally managed instances

 This examples shows how to create an ILB by combining externally managed instances (in a custom module or even outside of the current root module) in an unmanaged group.
+When using internally managed groups, remember to run `terraform apply` each time group instances change.

 ```hcl
 module "ilb" {